 In the same way stepping over hurdles gets harder the bigger they are, a ‘step over’ can have the same effect on your pet.
+So if you have a multiple size pet household the question turns from what size door for my dog to what size flap for my dog and cat.
 You want to keep the step over as low as possible, and keep that inch of space at the top.
 A low ‘step over’ also helps for older pets, access is much easier.

 So, the proper height for a flap has to consider a pet’s height, width, and ‘step over’ range.
 Generally, the bigger the flap size, the lower you can insert your frame.
 The smaller the flap size, the higher you need to install.
 Granted, this is if you have done your measurements correctly and ensure your pets will not scrape their back.

 There’s not many pet door stores to try flap sizes on though.
 To help, you can use a cardboard cutout to resemble a flap opening.
 Have your pet walk through it and check if they have enough room.

 For shoes, we check for wiggle room so our feet don’t get hurt.
 Similarly, you will want to make sure the top of the flap is at least one inch from your pet’s shoulder.
 Using the cardboard, you also want to make sure the opening is wide enough for a smooth pass.
 It is not recommended to measure your pet’s width directly.
 Instead, give him/her enough room on either side in case they grow more!

 If you don’t check for wiggle room, your pup might end up in a tight squeeze!
 If the door is too low, they might scrape their back.

 “Do you know your pet’s height from feet to shoulder?”